IvoVellekoop/wavesim_py/docs/source/acknowledgements.rst

 Acknowledgements
 ----------------

-We would like to thank ...
 This work was supported by the European Research Council's Proof of Concept Grant n° [101069402].

 Conflict of interest statement
 ------------------------------